Educational Administration Certification - LIFTS

 Top principals graduates of UB's LIFTS program

-Top elementary principal in NYS is a graduate of UB's LIFTS program, the second consecutive year a LIFTS graduate has been honored as principal of the year.
+Top elementary principal in NYS is a graduate of UB's LIFTS program, the second time in the last four years a LIFTS graduate has been honored as principal of the year.

 Developing better school administrators with LIFTS